In this guide

 Enrolment is just the first step.
 Once enrolled, you become a reporting entity under the AML/CTF Act, which means you must:

-📜 Your ongoing obligations from 1 July 2026
+📜 Your ongoing obligations (in force since 1 July 2026)

 Have your AML/CTF program in place — a written program tailored to your business that covers customer identification, risk assessment, transaction monitoring, and reporting procedures.
 This must be operational before you provide any designated services.